-Of the four discard codes, regulations (i.e., not legal size and out of season) was the most common reason selected for discarded red snapper based on self-reported discards (82%) (Table G-2).
+Of the four discard codes, out of season was the most common reason selected for discarded red snapper based on self-reported discards (82%) (Table G.3).
 Out of season was also the primary driver of discards for almaco jack, red porgy, red snapper, and vermilion snapper.
-The minimum size limit was the primary driver of commercial discards for black sea bass, gag, gray snapper, gray triggerfish, greater amberjack, and yellowtail snapper.
+Not legal size was the primary driver of commercial discards for black sea bass, gag, gray snapper, gray triggerfish, greater amberjack, yellowtail snapper, and vermilion snapper.